Act, Think or Abstain: Complexity-Aware Adaptive Inference for Vision-Language-Action Models: METHOD

 The MLP maps the scores to one of three strategic outcomes, balancing efficiency and safety.
 In the \textit{Act} option, the task is recognized to be within the training distribution with high confidence, and the robot proceeds with immediate execution using the base VLA policy.
 Conversely, if the system selects \textit{Think}, it has detected a degree of semantic or visual ambiguity.
-This option pauses the execution to engage the VLM backbone in additional reasoning steps, aiming to resolve the mismatch before acting.
-The reasoning steps include extracting scene cues (e.g., object pose, object relations) as well as inferring subgoals from the current task instruction.
-These additional informations are appended to the input text prompt, effectively grounding the VLM before action generation.
-Notably, the "Think" branch happens once per episode during the first timestep.
+This option pauses the execution to engage the VLM backbone in additional reasoning, extracting scene cues (e.g., object pose, object relations) and inferring subgoals from the current task instruction.
+As illustrated in Figure~\ref{fig:think_prompt}, this additional information is appended to the input text prompt, effectively grounding the VLM.
+We treat \textit{Think} as a transitional state rather than a terminal one: the enriched prompt changes the textual component of the fused representation, which is recomputed, re-scored by the fused GMM, and re-classified through Eq.~\ref{eq:policy}.
+The system proceeds to \textit{Act} only if the updated representation is classified as ID; a second \textit{Think} prediction or an \textit{Abstain} prediction conservatively resolves to \textit{Abstain}.
+This re-evaluation happens once per episode during the first timestep.
+For the vision-only GMM and kNN configurations, re-prompting leaves the visual embedding unchanged.
+Consequently, a transitional deployment of these configurations uses the fused GMM for post-\textit{Think} verification.
+The selected fused GMM configuration instead uses the same modality before and after reasoning.
 Finally, the \textit{Abstain} option provides a critical fallback for tasks that lie completely outside the model's capabilities.
-With this option, the task is dismissed to prevent a potential catastrophic failure.